codecurious-bln/elixir_snake/docs/tutorial/03-let-the-snake-move.md

 end

 defp move(%{width: w, height: h}, {pos_x, pos_y}, {vec_x, vec_y}) do
+  # We use the remainder function `rem` to make the snake appear from the opposite side
+  # of the screen when it reaches the limits of the graph.
   x = rem(pos_x + vec_x + w, w)
   y = rem(pos_y + vec_y + h, h)
   {x, y}
 end
 ```

-When calculating the new coordinates in the code snippet above, we use the remainder function `rem` to make the snake appear from the opposite side of the screen when it reaches the limits of the graph.

 The next step will be to update our `handle_info/2` callback with the function we just created.
 We'll also do some refactoring to make things cleaner, by delegating the responsibility of drawing the objects in the graph and pushing it to the viewport to our `handle_info/2` callback, instead of `init/2`.
 After these changes, our `handle_info/2` callback will look like this: